prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 seotitle: "3 Best Dash Mining Hardware GPUs and ASICs 2017"
 ---

 The value of dash is on the rise, and the time is now to get in on the action.
+Dash mining in 2017 is extremely profitable.

 Unlike [Zcash](/crypto-mining/zcash-hardware/) and [Ethereum](/crypto-mining/ethereum-hardware/) ASIC cards can be used to mine Dash.